beyarkay/masters-thesis/src/02_background.md

 still do not provide a single number through which all classifiers might be given a total ordering.
 To this end, we will calculate the unweighted arithmetic mean of the per-class precision, recall, and
-$F_1$-scores\footnote{
-The unweighted average is sometimes referred to as the macro average, and the weighted average as the micro average.
+$F_1$-scores\footnote{The unweighted average is sometimes referred to as the macro average, and the weighted average as the micro average.}.
-}.

 The unweighted mean is desirable for the task at hand as the _Ergo_ dataset is highly imbalanced, with one class being assigned to 97% of the observations.
 If